Integrity Report 2020

-Fast and thorough response system
+Efficient and fair response system

-Breakdown of Complaint Categories in 2019
+Breakdown of complaint categories in 2020

-- Complaint is received by GLOBALG.A.P.
+- A complaint is received by GLOBALG.A.P.

 - Additional GLOBALG.A.P. investigation:

-- Sampling by food experts: In some cases, GLOBALG.A.P. commissions an independent expert to check traceability and take a sample at origin.
+- Sampling by Food Experts: In some cases, GLOBALG.A.P. commissions an independent expert to check traceability and take a sample at origin.
 The sample is tested in an accredited laboratory.

 - Chain of Custody: In some cases, a GLOBALG.A.P. expert contacts several agents in the supply chain to verify or complement the investigation carried out by the CB with the producer.